Class: Zebra_Form

 // validate the form, and if the form validates

-// do your own thing here
+// do your thing here

-else $form.submit();
+$form.submit();

-// if the form is not valid
+// if the form is not valid, everything is handled automatically by the library

 });